The PR resolution report reviews merged PRs for key health indicators to support healthy work patterns.

-Use PR resolution to filter for outliers.
+Use PR resolution to filter for outliers in a team's work patterns.
 Use the distribution charts to identify the root cause of outliers in productivity.
-Additionally, view the time elapsed to merge trends and first comment trends for PRs.
+Additionally, view trends for time elapsed to merge and first comment for PRs.

 With PR resolution, team leads, managers, and executives can:

-Understand a team's PR activity trends and use these patterns to support work trends.
+- Understand a team's PR activity trends and use these patterns to support work trends.

-Identify normal patterns and outliers in the code review process.
+- Identify normal patterns and outliers in the code review process.

-Track progress against collaboration targets.
+- Track progress against collaboration targets.

-Review merged PRs to spot teams’ trends.
+- Review merged PRs to spot teams’ trends.

 Time to merge

-For example, if your team’s Time to merge is higher than your target, then you want to see those trends going down.
+For example, if your team’s Time to merge is higher than your target, you want to see those trends going down.
 Review this chart weekly or biweekly to ensure those trends are improving.

 Note: Closed PRs are not counted toward the metrics calculations in this report.